dushyant60/Video_Avatar/README.md

    npm start
    ```

-   The application will be accessible at [http://localhost:3000](http://localhost:3000) in your web browser.

-## Tech Stack
+   Access the application at [http://localhost:3000](http://localhost:3000).

+---

+## 🛡️ **Tech Stack**

-- **ReactJS**: A JavaScript library for building user interfaces.
+- **ReactJS**: A powerful library for building interactive UIs.
-- **Azure Cognitive Services**: Used for text-to-speech and other AI capabilities.
+- **Azure Cognitive Services**: Enables text-to-speech and other AI-driven functionalities.
-- **Styled-components**: For styling React components.
+- **Styled-components**: Provides seamless styling for components.
-- **WebRTC**: For real-time communication capabilities.
+- **WebRTC**: Facilitates real-time communication capabilities.

+---

-## Configuration
+## 🔧 **Configuration**

-Make sure to configure the necessary API keys and settings in the `.env` file before running the application.
+Ensure that the necessary API keys and environment settings are properly configured in the `.env` file before running the application.

+---

-## Feedback and Issues
+## 💬 **Feedback and Issues**

-If you encounter any issues or have feedback, please open an issue.
-We welcome your contributions and suggestions!
+We’d love to hear from you!
+If you encounter any issues or have suggestions, please open an issue in the repository.
+Your contributions and feedback help us improve!

+---

-## License
+## 🎉 **Happy Coding!**

-This project is licensed under the MIT License.

-Happy coding!
+Unleash the power of AI with Azure Avatar and create engaging, interactive experiences like never before.
+Let’s build something amazing together!